Concept & Choreography: Ivar Hagendoorn

 Place: Villa Ockenburgh, The Hague.

 Field Study No. 1 is a dance installation performance.
-Basically the building of the installation is the performance and the installation the material fall-out of the dance.
+Basically, the construction of the installation is the performance and the installation is the material fallout of the dance.

-The piece is based on a series of concepts, such as stacking, aligning and so on, which are then associated with the objects.
-Thus all of the dancers' actions, in so far as they graft onto an object, are systematic and, in principle, reproducable.
+The piece is based on a series of concepts, such as stacking, aligning, balancing and so on, which are then associated with the objects.
+Thus, all of the dancers' actions, in so far as they pertain to an object, are systematic and, in principle, reproducible.
 The connections between objects give rise to a rich field of associations and conceptual blends.
 The intermittent "dance movements" derive from the objects and their interrelations through various direct or metaphorical operations.

 There are two versions: one with found material and one with a set list of material.
 The dance and the installation are different on each occasion.
 After each performance visitors can visit the installation and watch a video recording of its construction.
 At the end of the day the installation is dismantled and rebuilt during the next performance.
 Visitors can thus compare different installations.

-The piece was inspired by the work of Gilles Fauconnier and Mark Turner on blending or conceptual integration and the work of Jacques Ranciere.
+The piece was inspired by the work of cognitive scientists Gilles Fauconnier and Mark Turner on conceptual integration and by the work of French philosopher Jacques Ranciere.
 Obviously there are also "art historical" references to Jason Rhoades, whose work I greatly admire, Keith Tyson and Joseph Beuys.